 In order to prove negligence in a case involving a car accident in Miami Florida, you must have convincing evidence that either the driver or another defendant violated their duty of care.
 A breach of that duty is a failure to exercise the required degree of care in that particular situation.
 The injured accident victim with the aid of his or her experienced car accident lawyer in Miami FL must then prove that the defendant's breach was the direct or indirect cause of the accident.
 Had the defendant not been negligent, the motor vehicle accident would never have happened.

-In Florida, evidence of negligence is required to establish the elements of a car accident claim.
+In Florida, evidence of negligence is required to establish the elements of an accident insurance claim.
 That evidence could include:

-Our Miami car accident lawyer can help collect all the evidence needed to prove negligence by the defendant in your car accident lawsuit.
+Our accident lawyer can help collect all the evidence needed to prove negligence by the defendant in your car accident lawsuit.

 To decrease the amount of a victim's settlement or judgment, it is possible for the opposing party's insurer to use comparative negligence.
 It states that the victim was partially responsible for the accident, and as a result should hold the defendant liable for a lower percentage of the calculated damages.